Progressive Mixture-of-Experts with autoencoder routing for continual RANS turbulence modelling: Methodology

 This multiplicative correction allows the model to locally suppress or enhance turbulence production in recirculation zones without altering the model behavior in the free stream.

-\textbf{Type III: constitutive relation modification for secondary flows.} For corner flows where linear eddy viscosity models fail to predict secondary motions due to the isotropy assumption, the expert $E_3$ modifies the stress-strain relationship itself.
+\textbf{Type III: constitutive relation modification for secondary flows.} For corner flows where linear eddy viscosity models fail to predict secondary motions due to the isotropy assumption, which constrains Reynolds stress anisotropy and suppresses cross-stream momentum redistribution, the expert $E_3$ modifies the stress-strain relationship itself.
 We adopt a data-driven calibration of the quadratic constitutive relation (QCR) \citep{spalart2000QCR}:

 where $O_{ik}$ is the normalized rotation tensor.
 Unlike the standard QCR where $C_\mathrm{cr1}$ is constant, the expert $E_3$ predicts a spatially varying $C_\mathrm{cr1}$ field to accurately capture corner vortices.